 Choosing PFDs or Lifejackets – Rider Benefits

 Whatever your choice, buckling your upper torso into a foam or neoprene flotation sheath has several other benefits for jet ski riders.
-You get some protection from body blows that may result from collision, hitting the water hard or jamming forward into the handlebars.
-You also receive some sun & wind protection, plus a degree of core warmth on chilly days.
-And last but not least, you have a handy tab to snap the end of your tether cord to so that if you do fall off, the cord attached to you will shut your engine so your jet ski will not continue on its own and leave you stranded.
+It provides some protection from body blows that may result from collision, hitting the water hard or jamming forward into the handlebars.
+Another benefit is some sun & wind protection, plus a slight increase of core warmth on chilly days.
+And last but not least, you have a handy tab to fasten the end of your DESS tether cord to.
+This way, if you do fall off while Sea Doo riding, the cord attached to you will shut your engine off.
+So your jet ski will not continue on its own and leave you stranded.

 Choosing PFDs or Lifejackets – What To Look For

-There are a variety of suitable PFDs types and models available.
-Be sure to choose one that’s buoyancy rated to support your weight, fits properly by chest size (even over extra clothing layers you may wear when its cooler), is adjustable and has strong buckles that won’t come undone on their own.
-And I highly recommend that when it comes to choosing PFDs or lifejackets, pick the brightest colour possible – then be sure to wear it whenever you’re jet ski riding.
-After all, what’s more important, being fashionable or being alive?
+There are a variety of suitable PFDs types and models available for Sea Doo tours and PWC adventures.
+Be sure to choose one that’s buoyancy-rated to support your weight.
+I needs to fit properly by chest size (even over extra clothing layers you may wear when its cooler).
+Also, get a PFD that’s adjustable and has strong buckles that won’t come undone on their own.
+Moreover, it should fit snuggly while allowing full freedom of movement without chaffing.
+Bu women should consider models specifically made to fit the female form.
+And I highly recommend that when it comes to choosing PFDs or lifejackets, pick the brightest colour possible.
+Then be sure to wear it whenever you’re jet ski riding.
+After all, what’s more important for recreational boaters, being fashionable or being alive?